superbilk/sipgate_io/README.md

 * Start ngrok in another terminal `ngrok http 3000` you get a secure forwarding URL like `https://999b1wa06.ngrok.io`
 * Add your forwarding URL to your sipgate account, don't forget to add `/sipgate_io` (`https://999b1wa06.ngrok.io/sipgate_io`).
 Use the same URL for incoming & outgoing calls
 * Make a phonecall and you will see the call in realtime in your console (the one with the rails server running)
-* Change what happens with the call here `test/dummy/app/models/event_processor.rb` [Link](https://github.com/superbilk/sipgate_io/blob/master/test/dummy/app/models/event_processor.rb)
+* Change what happens with the call here [`test/dummy/app/models/event_processor.rb`](https://github.com/superbilk/sipgate_io/blob/master/test/dummy/app/models/event_processor.rb)

+You can also check out my complete Rails 5 (beta2) app with ActionCable with a sipgate.io proof of concept.
+IT' called [callmonitor](https://github.com/superbilk/callmonitor)

 ## Installation